5 Ways Taxes Could Ruin Your Retirement Savings — and What To Do

 When you take money out of a pre-tax retirement plan, such as a traditional IRA or most 401(k) plans, whatever you take out is taxable income.
 But that’s not even the worst part.

 Even if all of the profits you generate within that account are long-term capital gains, you’ll still have to pay taxes at your ordinary income tax rate.
 With investments you hold outside a retirement account, you’ll benefit from lower long-term capital gains tax rates on investments you hold for longer than one year; in fact, depending on your income, you may not owe any capital gains taxes at all on your long-term profits.

 Regardless of your income or holding period, all of your distributions from pre-tax retirement accounts get hit with regular income tax.

 Distributions Can Push You Into a Higher Tax Bracket

-Any taxable distributions you take from your retirement plans not only add to your tax bill, they can actually push your rate higher.
+Any taxable distributions you take from your retirement plans not only adds to your tax bill, but it can actually push your rate higher.
 Since your withdrawals get included as ordinary income, they could push your income over the limit and into the next tax bracket, further increasing the amount you’ll owe on your distributions.

 Additional Income Can Make Your Social Security Taxable

 If you earn less than $25,000 as a single filer, you won’t have to pay any taxes on your Social Security payouts.
 However, if you withdraw enough money from your retirement savings to push your income above that level, you may owe taxes on up to 50% of your Social Security benefits.
 If you earn more than $34,000, you’ll face taxes on up to 85% of your Social Security.

 For joint filers, that income threshold starts with a tax of up to 50% at $32,000 and goes up to 85% on incomes above $44,000.

 Take Our Poll: How Much of a Tax Refund Do You Expect in 2023?